filiph/filiphnet/src/flutter-performance/pages/Index.md

 %%
 bag of tricks

+1. slow features, such as sync*: https://github.com/dart-lang/sdk/issues/51806
-1. JSON parsing
+2. JSON parsing
-2. SnapshotWidget
+3. SnapshotWidget
-3. Thunks (e.g. logging takes function, not a computed value)
+4. Thunks (e.g. logging takes function, not a computed value)
-4. `late final` (like a thunk)
+5. `late final` (like a thunk)
-5. "stub"
+6. "stub"
-6. emojis are slow on iOS because they're SVGs https://forum.itsallwidgets.com/t/flutter-performance-book/2777/9
+7. emojis are slow on iOS because they're SVGs https://forum.itsallwidgets.com/t/flutter-performance-book/2777/9
-7. consider using `SchedulerBinding.scheduleTask` with low priority for initializing stuff
+8. consider using `SchedulerBinding.scheduleTask` with low priority for initializing stuff

 %%